silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/How_To/Configure_Lighttpd.md

+---
+title: Configure Lighttpd
+summary: Write a custom config for Lighttpd
+---

 # Lightttpd

 1. Lighttpd works fine so long as you provide a custom config.
 Add the following to lighttpd.conf **BEFORE** installing